davidagibbs/davidagibbs.github.io/subpage_3/index.md

 ### The results

 These findings were then presented in a Power BI dashboard including visuals showing the relationships between the amount of delay and the transportation mode, the value of the total shipments made by region they were shipped from, and a final forecast.

+Here is a link to the [files associated with this project](https://github.com/davidagibbs/OM621_Assignments)